On the Robustness of Normalizing Flows for Inverse Problems in Imaging: Experimental details and more results

 \subsubsection{Low-light image enhancement}

+We also calculate the OOD score for the low-light image enhancement on the LOL~\cite{Chen2018Retinex} testset.
+The second row of Figure 1 in the main paper shows an erroneous sample generated from the patch with the highest OOD score among the 90 patches.
 Similar to the task of super-resolution space generation, we concatenate the output of RRDB blocks 1, 3, 5, 7 as the output of $g_{\boldsymbol{\theta}}$, the conditioning network fully trained on the LOL~\cite{Chen2018Retinex} training set.
 Then, we collect a total of 90 patches, each of size $100\times100$.
 We rank the OOD score based on the mahalanobis score of each patch.
 In Figure \ref{fig:llflow_ood}, we show the pixel error probability of the LOL dataset ranked according to the OOD score of each patch.
+In all cases, ours showed the best results.